The Secret Diary of Adrian Mole, Aged 13¾: Reception

 The book was a best-seller, and had sold 1.9 million copies by November 1985.

-On 5 November 2019 BBC News included The Secret Diary of Adrian Mole, Aged 13¾ on its list of the 100 most influential novels.
+It won the Australian BILBY Older Readers Award in 1990.
+In 2003, it was listed at No. 112 on the BBC's The Big Read poll of the UK's best-loved books.
+In November 2019, BBC News included The Secret Diary of Adrian Mole, Aged 13¾ on its list of the 100 most influential novels.

 Adaptations

 A 7-part radio series on BBC Radio 4 featured extracts from the book read by Nicholas Barnes.
 Townsend adapted the book for the stage in 1984 with music by Ken Howard and Alan Blaikley.
 There was also a 1985 television series.

-A successful stage production ran at the Wyndham's Theatre, London, in 1984-1986, that included Simon Gipps-Kent and followed with a road tour.
+A successful stage production ran at the Wyndham's Theatre, London, in 1984–1986, that included Simon Gipps-Kent and followed with a road tour.

 A stage musical adaptation by Jake Brunger and Pippa Cleary opened at Leicester's Curve Theatre in March 2015.
 Townsend had been working on the project at the time of her death in 2014.